Kershaw wins, Bellinger hits 2 homers as Dodgers top Indians

 Daniel Robertson hit his first major league home run for Cleveland with two outs in the ninth, a three-run shot off Chris Hatcher.
 Kenley Jansen struck out Jason Kipnis for his 12th save

-Yasiel Puig hit a two-run homer in the second off Indians starter Trevor Bauer.

-Bauer allowed two runs in 5 2/3 innings.
+Indians starter Trevor Bauer allowed two runs in 5 2/3 innings.
 He was removed with the bases loaded and Miller, appearing in the sixth inning for the second straight game, struck out Puig to end the threat.

 Miller retired the side in order in the seventh, but gave up just his third run of the season when Bellinger homered.